DanielSoutoV/metabarcoding/05_trad_metabar_data.md

 If we look at print(obj$data$diff_table) above the plot, we can see that in our case, treatment_1 is ‘TRAD’.
 The log2 median ratio is defined as”log2(TRAD / METABR).
-When a taxon has more counts with traditional classificaiton, the ratio is positive, therefore taxa more abundant with traditional are coloured ‘darkorchid (purple)’ in our case (not magenta).
+When a taxon has more counts with traditional classification, the ratio is positive, therefore taxa more abundant with traditional are coloured ‘darkorchid (purple)’ in our case (not magenta).